Sadique107/VR-Museum-tour-/README.md

 - <b>Unity :</b>  For 3D environment creation and interaction mechanics.
 - <b>C# :</b>  For scripting game logic and interactions.
-- <b>DiskpartVuforia SDK :</b>  For augmented reality features and object recognition.
+- <b>Vuforia SDK :</b>  For augmented reality features and object recognition.

 <h2>Environments Used </h2>